Crimean offensive

 The Crimean offensive (8 April – 12 May 1944), known in German sources as the Battle of the Crimea, was a series of offensives by the Red Army directed at the German-held Crimea.
 The Red Army's 4th Ukrainian Front engaged the German 17th Army of Army Group South Ukraine, which consisted of Wehrmacht and Romanian formations.
-The battles ended with the evacuation of the Crimea by the Germans.
+The battles ended with the evacuation of Crimea by the Germans.
 German and Romanian forces suffered considerable losses during the evacuation.